 Rules & Regulations

-Familiarizing yourself with your community’s governing documents can make you a more involved homeowner that understands how the community should function.
-Understanding the hierarchy of the documents and what each document does for the association can reduce confusion homeowners may have about the association’s authority.
-With all homeowners educated in their community’s governance, a cohesive community can easily be cultivated.
+Familiarizing yourself with your community’s governing documents can make you a more involved homeowner who understands how the community is supposed to function.
+Understanding the hierarchy of documents and their respective roles within the association can help alleviate confusion homeowners may have about the association’s authority.
+With all homeowners educated about their community’s governance, a cohesive community can be easily cultivated.